PeterHSteele/chocolate-passion/readme.txt

 Two "features" which might need short explanations:
-* You can alter the way posts appear on index pages, namely the blog/posts page and taxonomy pages, by setting the 'chocolate_passion_post_view' custom field to 'background_image' in the post editor.
-It's important that any post that does this has a featured image.
+* You can alter the way posts appear on index pages, namely the blog/posts page and taxonomy pages, by choosing the background image template in the post editor.
+This template only affects posts that appear in lists and will not affect the "single" view of the post.
+It's best that any post that uses this template has a featured image.

-*You can add panels, consisting of a large image with text layered on top, to a page on your site by selecting the panel page template.
-The other page templates should be self-explanatory.
+* You can add panels, consisting of a large image with text layered on top, to a page on your site by selecting the panel page template.
+You can also include these panels on your blog page by navigating to your blog page and checking the box in the CP Panels customizer section.

 == Installation ==